In the unfortunate event that your home and belongings are damaged by fire and smoke, are you prepared to make a proper home insurance claim?

 It may be necessary to hire an attorney if the insurance company is refusing to pay the full amount of your claim.
 It is understandable to expect the insurance company to pay for all of the damage to your home.
 Why else would you pay them?
 You certainly wouldn’t pay them with the expectation that in your time of need they would only cover half or a quarter of your losses.

-If you are having trouble getting an insurance company to pay you the full value of your claim after a fire has caused damage, please contact Geoffery Pfeiffer at the Dolman Law Group.
+If you are having trouble getting an insurance company to pay you the full value of your claim after a fire has caused damage, please contact Geoffery Pfeiffer at the Sibley Dolman Gipe Accident Injury Lawyers, PA.
 The office number is 727-451-6900, or you can contact us online by filling out this form.
-The Dolman Law Group has the necessary experience dealing with homeowners insurance claims and will work with you in your time of need to make sure you get the compensation you deserve.
+The Sibley Dolman Gipe Accident Injury Lawyers, PA has the necessary experience dealing with homeowners insurance claims and will work with you in your time of need to make sure you get the compensation you deserve.
 Contact us today for a free consultation!